Islandora/documentation/docs/installation/manual/installing-alpaca.md

 These will be added to ALL http endpoint requests.

+!!! note "Check Camel Configuration Parameters"
-**Note**: We are currently running Camel 3.7.6, some configuration parameters on the above linked page might not be supported.
+    We are currently running Camel 3.7.6, some configuration parameters on the above linked page might not be supported.

 ### Deploying/Running